 - • Low visit rate per patient, per year

-Because FQHC participation in any value-based APM is voluntary under Section 1902(bb) of the Social Security Act,[iii] FQHCs may revert back to PPS if participation causes them financial distress.
-States will want to have a process for exiting the program without financial hardship or impact on patient care.
+For states implementing a VBP methodology under a FQHC state plan amendment, it is important to note that FQHC participation is voluntary.[ii]
+FQHCs may revert back to PPS if participation causes them financial distress.
+States will want to have a process for FQHCs to exit the methodology without incurring financial hardships or impacting patient care.

-States and FQHCs require accurate, timely data to calculate practice performance on quality and/or cost targets.
-States will typically use claims or encounter data to calculate measures tied to payment but may require additional reporting from FQHCs on outcome-based quality measures or other types of clinic-based measures.
-As FQHCs take on more advanced value-based APMs, they will need robust health IT and analytics capacity to support quality improvement initiatives, perform population health management activities, maintain attribution lists, facilitate coordinated care, and report data as required by state participation agreements.
-Health Center Controlled Networks (HCCNs) — groups of health centers working together to address health information technology challenges — are active in 38 states[iv] and are used by about 70 percent of health centers.[v]
-Partnership with a HCCN may help to leverage limited FQHC resources, and provide technical assistance, particularly related to data analysis to support quality measure and improvement.[vi]
+Data and health IT capacity: States and FQHCs require accurate, timely data to calculate practice performance on quality and/or cost targets.
+States typically use claims or encounter data to calculate measures tied to payment, but may require additional reporting from FQHCs on outcome-based quality measures or other types of clinic-based measures.
+As FQHCs take on more complex VBP methodologies, they will need increasingly robust health IT and analytics capacity to support quality improvement initiatives, perform population health management activities, maintain attribution lists, facilitate coordinated care, and report data as required by state participation agreements.
+Health Center Controlled Networks (HCCNs) — groups of health centers working together to address health information technology challenges — are active in 38 states[iii] and are used by about 70 percent of health centers.[iv]
+Partnership with a HCCN may help to leverage limited FQHC resources and provide technical assistance, particularly related to data analysis to support quality measurement and improvement.[v]

-Participation in a value-based APM requires FQHC leadership to have a clear strategic vision and strong commitment to changing how care is delivered through new clinical and workflow processes.
-It may also require investment in new types of staff, such as care coordinators or community health workers, and additional training.
-FQHCs interested in participating in a value-based APM may need to assess:
+Staffing needs: Participation in a VBP methodology requires FQHC leadership to have a clear strategic vision and strong commitment to changing care delivery through new clinical and workflow processes.
+It may also require additional training or investment in new types of staff, such as care coordinators or community health workers.
+FQHCs interested in participating in a VBP methodology may need to assess:

-- • Their capacity for and history of change management
+- • Capacity for and history of change management;

-- • Assessment of competing priorities (new electronic health record systems, new practice sites and services, etc.)
+- • Any competing priorities (new electronic health record systems, new practice sites and services, etc.); and

-- • Adequate operations, clinical, and quality improvement staff, and staff training capacity.
+- • Capacity of operations, clinical, and quality improvement staff, as well as staff training opportunities.
 Participation may require:

 - • Implementing a new payment system, understanding new billing and reporting processes, managing attributed patient lists;